MrFums/Valbot/README.md

 If you want a very good battlepass tracker for Act III in Excel, [download this](https://cdn.discordapp.com/attachments/655191989305737256/770803460038983701/Valorant20Battlepass20Tracker20-20E1A3.xlsx).
 (I didn't make it).

+## Features

+* Fully AFK XP farmer
+* Discord webhook support
+* Optimized and has fail safes for events that may happen during runtime of the game
+* Restarts Valorant if detects an issue with it / detects that it isn't running
+* Undetected
+* Easy navigation

 ## Requirements

 Run the batch file as Administator to install the dependencies.